SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Improved War Dance

 While Dance Of War is active you gain extra main hand attack after all main actions are spent.
-Each hit with that extra attack grants another extra attack, up to half your Proficiency Bonus (rounded down) extra attacks in total.
+Each hit with that extra attack grants another extra attack, up to half your proficiency bonus (rounded down) extra attacks in total.
 These extra attacks can only be melee.

 ## Level 14